Best hybrid SUVs

 Mitsubishi’s Outlander PHEV has been a stalwart of the hybrid scene since it launched in 2013, but now an all-new version improves on refinement, technology and crucially, all-electric range.
 Because it’s a plug-in, the latest Outlander PHEV can muster up to 33 miles of electric-only range (provided the batteries are recharged overnight).

-While it might not look too different from the outside, jump in the cabin and you’ll find improvements all round – it’s more refined thanks to some new seats, new switchgear, a revised driver info display and a host of little tweaks that make it easier than ever to live with day to day.
-With monthly rates starting from less than £350, it’s one of the most affordable plug-ins currently available, too.
+While it might not look too different from the outside, jump in the cabin and you’ll find improvements all round – it’s more refined thanks to some new seats, new switchgear, a revised driver info display and a host of little tweaks that make it easier than ever to live with day-to-day.